seanredmond/heniautos/guide/calendar-equations.md

     Pos 26 ( 6-) =    V 31 =  DOY 175 (O) [FFFFH, LLLL]
     Pos 27 ( 6-) =    V 31 =  DOY 175 (O) [FFFHH, LLLL]

 Now we have more potential solutions than we did with the previous equation.
 They all require an ordinary year, and amount to this day falling somewhere in the range of DOY 171-175.
-We can dismiss the first and third solutions since they require five hollow months in a row (`calendar-equations` will output combinations that are mathematically possible even if they are astronomically or practically impossible).
+We can dismiss the first and third solutions since they require five hollow months in a row (`calendar-equation` will output combinations that are mathematically possible even if they are astronomically or practically impossible).

 Interpretations of this date have revolved around the [Rule of Aristotle](conciliar-calendar.md#the-rule-of-aristotle).
 Pritchett and Neugebaur (1947, 42) opted for **Pos 27 = V 31 = DOY 175** since "it appears that Prytanies I-IV contained 36 days each" (that is, the Rule).
 Meritt, who did not believe in the Rule, pointed out  (1961, 73) only that "it is equally legitimate to take Ποσιδειῶνος τετράδι φθίνοντος as the 26th day of a hollow month" and that **Pos 26 = V 31 = DOY 174** was valid and "would require that only three of the first four prytanies have 36 days each."